Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Fixed: Respawning on the Carrier in the carrier version was broken
 - Fixed: Do not delete Zeus placed groups which are friendly to the player side
 - Fixed: Island patrols did not work on headless client
+- Improved: Rope attachement points for helilift by Auge103

 3.92
 - Changed: The following is available either in ranked mode or/and if extDB3 with a SQL database is running (uses points from d_ranked_a)